Right to Play (RTP) is committed to using the transformative power of play to educate and empower children around the world who are facing adversity.

 Additionally, a project can have a number of donors in one fiscal year, so they have to make sure they don’t over-allocate, leaving another project underfunded.
 Through reporting within the new solution, the Right to Play team can pull out the big picture – for all the donors and projects – as line by line items.
 This allows them to better allocate funds to programs internationally, with up-to-date financial information that’s viewable at the touch of a button.

-Lastly, by utilizing custom reporting capabilities, RTP now has the power to do much more complex analysis and calculations, and can get a better overall picture of where donations are being used and what their programs are accomplishing.
+Lastly, by utilizing custom reporting capabilities within their solution, RTP now has the power to do much more complex analysis and calculations, and can get a better overall picture of where donations are being used and what their programs are accomplishing.
 This allows them to take this information back to their donors and show them the impact they’re having.

 Want hear more?
 Check out this Testimonial video from back when Sparkrock was called Altus Dynamics: